Tips for your Child’s First Visit to a Family Dentist

 Prepare your child

-Upon their first visit to the dentist, your child will likely be no more than a year old.
+The first visit to the dentist with your child should be several months after their first tooth.
 Preparing an infant for a dental visit is difficult.
 Since it is difficult to make them understand the importance of their dental visit, use positive language and soothing tones to get them ready to cooperate with their dentist in Calgary NE.

 Stay relaxed (set a good example)